edzelle/FootballWeatherDataConsolidator/ReadMe.md

  ```

 From this data, I can calculate the average and standard deviation for the `Latt Difference` column.
-One quick note, SQLite does not support a stadard deviation function, so I calculated that value using excel.
+One quick note, SQLite does not support a standard deviation function, so I calculated that value using excel.

 The values are as follows:
 `Avg Lattitude Difference: 5.64, Standard Deviation Lattitude Difference: 4.40`